 Quality of Markets Matrix

-The Quality of Market Matrix is central to the above process.
+The Quality of Markets Matrix is central to the above process.
 An example of the Quality of Markets matrix for the Emerging Europe region is provided in Appendix 1.
-The Czech Republic, Hungary, Poland and Turkey are currently classified as Advanced Emerging markets, and Russia as a Secondary Emerging market.
-Poland is on the Watch List for potential promotion to Developed status.
-The matrix also includes figures for Gross National Product per capita as calculated by the World Bank; this was one of the original criteria used to help distinguish between the different classifications.
-The size of the market and the number of listed companies are also included to assist in the assessment of materiality.
+For example, the Czech Republic, Greece, Hungary and Turkey are currently classified as Advanced Emerging markets, and Russia as a Secondary Emerging market.
+The matrix also includes information on the Gross National Product per capita as calculated by the World Bank; this was one of the original mechanisms used to help distinguish between the different classifications.
 The country’s credit rating is a more recent addition to the criteria.

 The rest of the matrix is divided into four sections: Dealing Landscape and Brokers, Custody and Settlement, Regulation, and Derivatives.
 Each section is further broken down into those factors that are considered essential ingredients for each classification.
 Markets are scored as “Pass”, “Restricted” (partial failure) or “Not Met” on each of these factors.
 Developed markets should not fail on any category, although a very small number of Restricted scores may be accepted.
 Advanced Emerging markets have to pass fewer categories, and Secondary Emerging and Frontier markets fewer still.
 Appendix 2 shows the relevant categories for each classification.